yachty66/pantheon/README.md

 ## practical next steps

-- [ ] make a kml file
+- [x] make a kml file
     - first create a basic kml file which contains one single marker with random image
     - if above works try to add a simple description to this
+- [x] go through feedback from twitter
+- [ ] Create map "Y Combinator Companies San Francisco" and make it shareable so that i can access it from my phone and also wobbert
+- [ ] add button to website via which people can access the map
+- [ ] share feature on twitter
+    - inform 3 people on twitter about adding the new feature
 - [ ] add all VC companies to the map
-- [ ] make a selector button
-- [ ] make button which when a user is clicking the button is than pasting the link to the user
+- [ ] make a selector button and adjust the button with which the map is shared
 - [ ] explain how a user can import the map in his google maps

 how will i make this available to people - what i can do is to make a paid thing where people can select between maps and than there is a button which when clicked will contain the link. lets make a jupyter notebook which creates XML files based on my data.